In this economic summary, we discuss Iran’s global economic position as a nation by GDP and the country’s trade balance.

-Political unrest and economic sanctions are a strong influential factor when it comes to Iran’s export performance and production numbers are expected to increase as sanctions are lifted.
+Political unrest and economic sanctions are a strong influential factor when it comes to Iran’s export performance.

-Annual global exports of iron ore are $71.8 billion and Iran is the eighth largest exporter with a 1.42% market share five years ago.
+Annual global exports of iron ore are $142 billion and Iran was the tenth biggest exporter with a 1.42% market share five years ago.
 Now Iran is eight with a smaller market share of 0.99%.

-Iranian exports to Europe have increased to over one million tonnes as a result of some sanctions being lifted after Iran agreed to curb its nuclear programme, making it the third largest supplier in the region after China and India.
+Iranian iron product exports to Europe have increased as a result of some sanctions being lifted — Iran agreed to curb its nuclear program, making it one of the largest suppliers in the region.

 A Few Interesting Facts About Iran